Roeefl/andals/README.md

 # andals
- andals.io | Got settlers of catan online
+ andals.io | Game of Thrones / Settlers of catan online